GerHobbelt/json5/README.md

   See the API documentation further above.

-* Duplicate the same key in an object causes a syntax error when parsing JSON5 input.
+* 🎷🍓 Duplicate the same key in an object causes a syntax error when parsing JSON5 input.
   (This can happen, for instance, when you feed manually edited JSON5 content to `JSON5.parse()` or when processing JSON5 content which has been (incorrectly) merged by arbitrary text diff/patch tools.)

-* ...
-TBD ...